 Bus route 79 runs from both Callington and Tavistock.

 You can also come by train to Calstock railway station, which is only 2 minutes walk from the Old Chapel.
 The Tamar Valley lines runs from Plymouth to Gunnislake and is one of England’s loveliest country branch lines.
 It travels via Devonport, Dockyard, Keyham, St. Budeaux, Bere Ferres and Bere Alston.
-Train times generally coincide with our performances.
+Train times generally coincide with our performances but please check as the schedule can change.
 Train times can be found here.